Samuel-de-Oliveira/Easarea/README.md

 This is a software created for learning pruposes, thats mean it's not a super professional program to use to do perfect things, but you can install it if you want to test it.
-For while this software is on a BETA version.

 I made this program to learn more about Git, Github, Makefile and C++.
+Anyway I'm accept pullrequest or issues from this repository.

 ## Okay but...
 How I can install it?